Free Shipping on Orders $35+

 Abelmoschus esculentus

 Angola Prison is an open-pollinated variety of okra grown on the Angola Prison Farm in Louisiana.
 The variety was reportedly selected because it remains relatively short (~5 feet), allowing the guards to keep an eye on the prisoners while they are working the okra field.
-Plants produce excellent yield of ribbed, green pods that are best picked when 4 to 5 inches in length.
+Plants produce excellent yields of ribbed, green pods that are best picked when 4 to 5 inches in length.
 The tender pods have a great flavor and are well-suited for pickling, frying, and gumbo.

 Angola, a prison farm encompassing 28 square miles of rich delta farmland, has been the subject of much controversy in recent years.
 Founded on the site of a former plantation of the same name, the Angola prison has for the past 120 years produced thousands of bushels of crops annually, with prisoners tending vast acreages of corn, okra, tomatoes, squash, and other vegetables.
 Today, it remains one of the most self-sufficient prisons in the United States, however advocates have raised concerns over the inmates' working conditions and wages.